MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ### 4.1 App manifest

+The Teams app manifest defines your app's configurations.

-* The app manifest must conform to the [latest manifest schema](~/resources/schema/manifest-schema.md).
+* Your manifest must conform to the latest manifest schema.
+For information, see the [manifest reference]((~/resources/schema/manifest-schema.md)).
-* If your app includes a bot or messaging extension, the manifest must be consistent with Bot Framework metadata, including bot name, logo, privacy policy link, and terms of service link.
+* If your app includes a bot or messaging extension, your manifest must be consistent with Bot Framework metadata, including bot name, logo, privacy policy link, and terms of service link.
-* If your app uses Azure Active Directory (Azure AD) for authentication, include the Azure AD ID in the manifest.
-For more information, see the [manifest schema](~/resources/schema/manifest-schema.md#webapplicationinfo).
+* If your app uses Azure Active Directory (Azure AD) for authentication, include the Azure AD Application (client) ID in the manifest.
+For more information, see the [manifest reference](~/resources/schema/manifest-schema.md#webapplicationinfo).

 ### 4.2 App icons